PedestrianDynamics/PedestrianDynamics.github.io/content/_index.md

     caption="Experimental study on entrance to a bottleneck."
 >}}

-What is interesting to note is that many aspects related to interactions and relationships within a crowd follow exponential laws.
+Many aspects of interactions and relationships within a crowd follow exponential laws.
 Distance thresholds defined to characterize different degrees of personal space usually grow larger and larger the less familiar we are with someone.
 A distance of a few centimeters can create a different feeling in a packed train, but it takes a